-The benefit arising from the split of a member's benefit in the growth phase will become payable to an associate member in the circumstances set out on pages 12 and 13.
+The benefit arising from the split of a member's benefit in the growth phase will become payable in the circumstances set out in Part 16 of PSS Rules.

-An associate member is eligible to claim a benefit from the date he or she reaches preservation age or earlier in the circumstances detailed on pages 12 and 13.
-Where the associate member has not reached preservation age, eligibility to claim benefits is also subject to the Superannuation Industry (Supervision) legislation.
+Where the associate has not reached preservation age, eligibility to claim benefits is also subject to the Superannuation Industry (Supervision) legislation.